scottrogowski/code2flow/README.md

 * In python, functions inherited from a parent class are not handled
 * In python, import ... as ... is not handled correctly
 * In javascript, prototypes will result in unpredictable results
-* And so so so many more
+* And many more

-Basically, YOU WILL FIND BUGS!
+Basically, code2flow may not diagram your sourcecode exactly as you might expect it to

 Feature / Language Requests
 ----------------